AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Gap Insurance Laws in California

-In addition, in 2023, the California state government passed California Assembly Bill 2311, legislation restricting the sale of gap waivers in the state.
+In 2023, the California state government passed California Assembly Bill 2311, legislation restricting the sale of gap waivers in the state.
 A gap waiver functions similarly to gap insurance in that it covers the difference between what you owe for the vehicle’s value in the event of a total loss.
 Typically, you’ll get a waiver if you purchase through your lender or financial institution, and you’ll get insurance if you purchase through a dealership or insurance company.

 The laws governing gap waivers in California include the following: